 How to Dose

 Due to edibles’ delayed onset and their duration, users must find their way with trial and error.
-First, consumers must read the packaging to understand its dosing information.
+First, consumers must read the packaging to understand dosing information.
 Edible packaging includes milligram dosages by serving and by package to fully inform consumers of what they’re ingesting.
 Another critical factor is whether the edible is consumed on an empty stomach, as an individual who ingests an edible without eating beforehand will feel the effects much more quickly than someone with a full stomach.

 How Long Do Edibles Stay in Your System?